lmiller1990/vue-testing-handbook/src/README.md

 - testing Vue router
 - testing involving third party components

-We wil also explore how to use the Jest API to make our tests more robust, such as:
+We will also explore how to use the Jest API to make our tests more robust, such as:

 - mocking API responses
 - mocking and spying on modules